khoidt2604/EDA_tech_layoffs_sql/README.md

 ---

-## 📊 Key Findings
+## 📌 Key Insights

 Some of the main insights supported by the SQL analysis include:

-- some companies recorded extremely large single layoff events
+- some companies recorded very large single layoff events
 - several firms had `percentage_laid_off = 1`, indicating complete workforce cuts
-- layoffs vary significantly across industries, countries, and company stages
+- layoffs varied significantly across industries, countries, and company stages
-- the companies with the most layoffs change from year to year
+- the companies with the highest layoffs changed from year to year
-- cumulative layoffs increase over time, and rolling totals help highlight the broader trend rather than only isolated events
+- rolling totals helped reveal the broader cumulative trend in layoffs over time

 ---

 ## 📁 Files

-- `EDA_SQL_Project.sql` – SQL script containing all exploratory analysis queries
+- `EDA_SQL_Project.sql` — SQL script containing all exploratory analysis queries
+- `Screenshot 2026-04-10 at 2.49.34 pm.png` — top companies by layoffs for each year
+- `Screenshot 2026-04-10 at 2.52.09 pm.png` — rolling cumulative layoffs by month
 - cleaned layoffs dataset/table from the previous project:
   - `world_layoffs.layoffs_staging2`